 The chronicles are relevant as far as some other ethno-demographic aspects are concerned.
-Simon of Keza, who wrote at the end of the 13th century, also records the settling in the Hungarian Kingdom of some families of consequence together with their subjects de terra Latina vel de Alamannia, as well as of some Bohemians, Poles, Greeks, Petchenegs, Armenians, and other foreign peoples, arrived here in order to serve the sovereign and the Hungarian nobles, in the time of Duke Geza (972-997) and of the succeeding kings.
-In the succeeding chronicles-Chronicon Pictum Vindobonense and Chronicon Monacense-the number of the populations which came to Hungary appears greatly augmented: "Moreover, they penetrated into Hungary not only in the time of King (in fact, Duke) Geza and of the holy King Stephen, but also in the time of other kings: Bohemians (Bohemi), Poles (Poloni), Greeks (Greci), Spaniards (Ispani), Ismaelites or Saracens (Hismaelite aut Saraceni), Petchenegs (Besii), Armenians (Armeni), Saxons (Saxoni), Thuringians (Turingi), Misnenses (?) and Rhenanians (Rhenenses), Cumans (Cumani), Latins (Latini).29 In the chronicle kept at Munich it is stated that the settling in Hungary of those specific populations took place during the reigns of Geza and Saint Stephen (that is, between 972 and 1038), whereas the Chronicon pictum..., asserts that the exodus took place in the times of other kings as well, certainly after 1038.
+Simon de Keza, who wrote at the end of the 13th century, also records the settling in the Hungarian Kingdom of some families of consequence together with their subjects de terra Latina vel de Alamannia, as well as of some Bohemians, Poles, Greeks, Petchenegs, Armenians, and other foreign peoples, come in order to serve the sovereign and the Hungarian nobles, in the time of Duke Geza (972-997) and of some succeeding kings 31.
+In the succeeding chronicles Chronicon Pictum Vindobonense and Chronicon Monacense - the number of the populations come to Hungary appears greatly augmented: "Moreover, they penetrated into Hungary not only in the time of king (in fact, duke) Geza and of the holy king Stephen (Stefan), but also in the time of other kings: Bohemians (Bohemi), Poles (Poloni), Greeks (Greci), Spaniards (Ispani), Ismaelites or Saracens (Hismaelite or Saraceni), Petchenegs (Besii), Aemenians (Armeni), Saxons (Saxoni), Thuringians (Turingi), Misnenses and Rhenanians (Rhenenses), Cumans (Cumani), Latins (Latini) 32.
+In the chronicle kept at Munich it is stated that the settling - in Hungary of those specific populations took place during the reigns of Geza and Saint Stephen (that is, between 972 - 1038), whereas the Chronicon pictum..., asserts that the exodus took place in the times of other kings as well, certainly after 1038 33.

-Thus returning to Olahus' list, we ascertain that, in the Latin-Magyar chronicles of the 12th-14th centuries, the Romanians, the Slavs and the Szeklers are not enumerated amongst the populations that came to the Hungarian state, since their presence was recorded in a period prior to the Hungarian invasion.
-Concerning the Szeklers, we ought to add only the fact that in the 12th-13th centuries, at the time of the advance of the frontier of the Magyar state, they moved east and south-eastward from Crisana towards the Târnave region and eventually towards the places which they roughly occupy today.
-With regard to the Romanians, at the turn of the millennium, their less significant presence in Pannonia is obvious, as is their major presence in Transylvania, that is, in the nucleus of the Roman province of Dacia.
-Driven out to a large extent upon the arrival of the Hungarians in Pannonia, as the aforementioned old chronicle of Kiev recorded, the Pannonian Romanians must have added to the number of their fellow Romanians living to the east (In Crişana, Banat, Maramureş, Transylvania) and south (in the Balkans).
-Moreover, a work from 1308-Description Europae Orientalis-remarks that the Romanians, "who in olden times were the shepherds of the Romans" in Hungary, driven away by the Magyars, fled, partly, south of the Danube, to a region situated between Macedonia, Achaia and Thessaloniki.
-As far as the massive presence of the Romanians in the eastern part of the former Hungarian kingdom is concerned, there is no doubt about it even after the year 900, since the narrative sources mentioned before are confirmed by the documentary sources as well as by other proofs, some of them indirect.
+Thus returning to Olahus'list, we ascertain that, in the Latin-Magyar chronicles of the 12th - 14th centuries, the Romanians, the Slavs and the Szeklers are not enumerated amongst the populations that came to the Hungarian state, since their presence was recorded in a period prior to the Hungarian invasion34.
+Concerning the Szeklers, we ought to add only the fact that in the 12th - 13th centuries, at the time of the advance of the frontier of the Magyar state, they moved east and south - eastward from the Crisana towards the Târnave region and eventually towards the places which they roughly occupy today.
+With regard to the Romanians, at the turn of the millennium, their less significant presence in Pannonia is obvious, as is their major presence in Transylvania, that is, in the nucleus of the Roman province Dacia.
+Driven out to a large extent upon the arrival of the Hungarians in Pannonia, as the aforementioned old chronicle of Kiev recorded, the Pannonian Romanians must have added to the number of their fellow Romanians living to the east (in the Crisana, the Banat, the Maramures, Transylvania) and south (in the Balkans).
+Moreover, a work from 1308 - Descriptio Europae Orientalis - remarks that the Romanians, "who in olden times were the shepherds of the Romans" in Hungary, driven away by the Magyars, fled, partly, south of the Danube, to a region situated between Macedonia, Achaia and Thessaloniki 35.
+As far as the massive presence of the Romanians in the eastern part of the former Hungarian kingdom is concerned, there is no doubt about it not even after the year 900, since the narrative sources mentioned before are confirmed by the documentary sources as well as by other proofs, some of which indirect.